IU-Capstone-Project-2025/Read-Tracker/Reports/Week1/Week2-Report.md

 # Weekly commitments

 ## Individual contribution of each participant
-Batraz created a database schema and a query to create tables according to the schema Andrey created a Dockerfile for each component of the application, a common docker-compose on them, as well as a Makefile and helped review the code of Ivan Isakov and Ivan Savelev.
+Batraz created a database schema and a query to create tables according to the schema.

+Andrey created a Dockerfile for each component of the application, a common docker-compose on them, as well as a Makefile and helped review the code of Ivan Isakov and Ivan Savelev.

 Dasha created a scheme according to which she wrote documentation for the API, wrote a report, created server and oversees the task board.

-Ivan Isakov translated the API documentation into python code (so far only the structure) Ivan Savelev created the design in figma and wrote the frontend.
+Ivan Isakov translated the API documentation into python code (so far only the structure).

+Ivan Savelev created the design in figma and wrote the frontend.

 Specific branches were created for each task, they can be found on the tasks tab.